-I would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme 'Frontiers in dynamo theory: from the Earth to the stars' where the work on this paper was undertaken.
-I am also grateful to Andrei Igoshev for encouraging discussions and the two referees for their comments, which have led to improvements in the presentation.
+I would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme "Frontiers in dynamo theory: from the Earth to the stars" where the work on this paper was undertaken.
+I am also grateful to the two referees for their comments, which have led to improvements in the presentation.